cnlohr/oledscope/README.md

 # CH32V003 USB-Controlled OLED Vectorscope for 128x128 OLED Module

-** THIS IS STILL A WORK IN PROGRESS - MORE PROJECT MATERIAL BE PUBLISHED LATER**

-Using [rv003usb](https://github.com/cnlohr/rv003usb), turn 128x128 SPI OLED Modules into a USB controlled vector (or rather point) scope!
+This project uses [rv003usb](https://github.com/cnlohr/rv003usb), a pure-software bit-banged USB stack running on a ch32v003 to turn a 128x128 SPI OLED module into a USB controlled vector (or rather point) scope that can update at around 16kpts/sec!

-You can play with an [online emulator here](https://cnlohr.github.io/oledscope/) (or if you have an RV003USB-compatible board and use a lame browser) you can connect it and play with it live.
+You can play with an [online emulator here](https://cnlohr.github.io/oledscope/) (or if you have an RV003USB-compatible board and use a lame browser) you can connect it to your computer and play with it live.

 Soor (Görg Pflug), from my [Discord Server](https://discord.gg/CCeyWyZ) uncovered some very cool hacking they were able to get in with the SSD1306 controller for OLED displays.
-And from that they developed some very cool proof of concept demos like this [vectorscope](https://www.youtube.com/shorts/4UzBADBHos4) on a 128x96 display.
+And from that they developed some very cool proof of concept demos like this [vectorscope](https://www.youtube.com/shorts/4UzBADBHos4) on a 64x64 display.

 Then, I noticed that newer 128x128 displays were coming out.
 And Soor(Görg Pflug)'s research went more in the direction of accelerated shape rendering [video](https://www.youtube.com/watch?v=MwNGKHWkvP8) [code](https://github.com/GoergPflug/ssd1306-Hardware3D) but I remained fascinated specifically with vector scopes.

 Another thing that came with the newer 128x128 displays was a new controller, the [SSD1327](https://cdn.sparkfun.com/assets/1/a/5/d/4/DS-15890-Zio_OLED.pdf) controller chip.
 While the documentation made it abundantly clear that the chip could not use a 0 mux ratio, setting the register anyway showed that to be a lie.